 Italian focaccia is an almost ironic title for this post, because focaccia is one of those things Italians do in hundreds of different ways.
 I would actually say every region has at least one local “Italian focaccia”.
+In this post I will describe many of them, their peculiarities, and share with you a typical focaccia recipe!

 Italian focaccia history